Apply for an Internship

 Washington, D.C. applicants please send information to: email@example.com.

-Minnesota applicants please send information to: firstname.lastname@example.org, and indicate which Minnesota office you are applying for: Saint Paul, Duluth, Saint Cloud, or Saint Peter.
+Minnesota applicants please send information to: firstname.lastname@example.org, and indicate which Minnesota office you are applying for: Saint Paul or Duluth.

 Please do not mail any applications because of the Senate’s mail delivery delay.